 538. JEWISH BACKGROUND OF THE NEW TESTAMENT

 Seminar.
 Study of Palestinian and Hellenistic Judaism in its influence upon Christian origins.
-Primary documents in English translation will be used, e.g. Rabbinic literature, the Dead Sea Scrolls, Philo's writings.
+Primary documents in English translation will be used, e.g., Rabbinic literature, the Dead Sea Scrolls,

 539. HELLENISTIC BACKGROUND OF THE NEW TESTAMENT